wp-plugins/file-gallery/readme.txt

 3. You're done - go edit or add a new post to see how it works :)

 == Changelog ==

+= 1.5.8 =
+* August 1st, 2010
+* implemented 'limit' option in UI
+* all the stuff below related to 1.5.8b1 and 1.5.8b2
+* new WP tinyMCE version probably in 3.1, will investigate...

+= 1.5.8b2 =
+* July 25th, 2010
+* added mime type support, more info in help file when 1.5.8 leaves the testing phase.
+For now:
+  - you can either use the full mime type (like application/pdf) or the shorthand variants (pdf, word, doc, xls, excel, cvs, zip, rar, 7zip)
+  - you can extend the mime types array using the 'file_gallery_mime_types' filter
+* added 'limit' in code, but I just remembered I didn't implement it in UI, so forget about that for now (will anybody use this, anyway?) :D
+* minor tweaks and bugfixes, added a few new actions and filters, enhanced the support for lightbox scripts...
+New help files are coming soon :)

+= 1.5.8b1 =
+* July 20th, 2010
+* almost complete tinyMCE integration - click on [gallery] placeholder image and change any option in File Gallery metabox - changes will be automatically  applied :)
+  - it's not working in Webkit browsers (safari, chrome...) at the moment because of Webkit problems with tinyMCE.activeEditor.selection.setContent() in tinyMCE versions lower than 3.3.6.
+If you're an Webkit browser user, you can either upgrade your tinyMCE editor to a newer version, or wait for WordPress 3.0.1 (should be out soon)
+  - Internet Explorer loses focus and updating contents doesn't work.
+    I'll do my best to fix it as soon as I can.
+  - Opera and Firefox seem to be working just fine :)
+* couple minor bugfixes

 = 1.5.7 =
 * July 3rd, 2010